 Employers have a number of responsibilities to ensure the health and safety of their employees.
-These include:

-- Explain any risks and how to avoid them to employees
+- Explain any risks and how to avoid them to employees.

-- Provide access to toilets, washing facilities and drinking water for all employees
+- Provide access to toilets, washing facilities and drinking water for all employees.

-- Provide access to adequate first aid facilities
+- Provide access to adequate first aid facilities.

 - Have insurance that provides cover in case employees are injured at work.

-- Work closely with any contractors and other businesses using the work area to ensure the health and safety of their employees
+- Work closely with any contractors and other businesses using the work area to ensure the health and safety of their employees.

 Employees also have responsibilities at work to ensure their own health and safety, and the safety of fellow employees:

-- Follow training provided to you by your employer
+- Follow training provided by the employer.

 There are a number of situations in which health and safety should be given special attention: